jayzces/tv-shows/README.md

 # TV Shows

 Coding test for a client, using the [TVMaze API](https://www.tvmaze.com/api).
-Made with Vue 3 and Vite.
+Made with Vue 3 and Vite, to match client requirements.

 ![preview](preview.jpeg)